 Example Two: Margin of Sales

 Same item is sold above for $140 with a markup of 40%.
 So what is the margin?
 Margin equals the sales price less the cost which equals $40.
 Normally, margin is quoted as a percentage of the sales price.
-So, we then take the margin of $40 and divide that number by the sales price of $140 and we get 28.57%.
+Thus, we then take the margin of $40 and divide that number by the sales price of $140 and we get 28.57%.

 Margin = Sales Price – Cost